 Feed the microbes in your gut, whether through fermented foods such as plain yogurt and raw sauerkraut or through probiotic supplementation.
 A recent study showed that probiotics helped to prevent influenza infection in school-aged children, especially those who had not been vaccinated against the flu.
 Other studies indicate that probiotics can reduce the duration of upper respiratory infection.
 (And where does the measles virus infiltrate the body?
 Through the respiratory system!)
 The health of the beneficial microbes living in our gut is the new frontier in medicine.
 Our immune systems cannot work efficiently unless our gut microbes are healthy, too.
 Studies indicate that gut health also affects how much immunity a person can get from a vaccine.
 Stress, antibiotics, and many other medications have a negative effect on gut flora.
 And who among us isn't stressed?

-If you'd like a pdf document of our Measles Prevention Strategy, please click the button below, and we will email it to you.
+If you'd like a pdf document of our Measles Prevention Strategy, please complete the form below, and we will email it to you.

 If any of my children do come down with measles, it will be a huge hassle and inconvenience, no doubt.
-My ex and I will have to tag-team time off from work for a couple of weeks.
+I will have to take time off from work for a couple of weeks.
 But I’m not afraid that my children are going to die or go blind or become permanently incapacitated.

 First, I will nurse them with my measles prevention strategy as well as huge doses of TLC.
 I will NOT use over-the-counter meds like ibuprofen and acetaminophen to reduce fever, which can make a person more contagious and sicker for a longer period of time.
 Fever is good!
 Same with antibiotics, which should never be used in cases of viruses such as influenza or measles because they wreak havoc on immunity wielding gut flora, can cause side effects like diarrhea, and won’t work to kill the virus.
 (Even the CDC is in agreement with me on this one.)
 I will give them a homeopathic remedy such as Aconitum, which has been used successfully by homeopaths for almost 200 years.
 And I will limit media stimuli so that they can sleep as much as possible.